KulunuOS/KulunuOS/README.md

 <hr>
-<h3 align="center"> A B O U T - M E </h3>
+<h3 align="center"> Hey Fellas! </h3>

-Hey Fellas!
 I am a doctoral researcher working on Deep learning for Robotic Perception and Grasp Manipulation.
 My repos are mainly on **computer vision, AI and robotic manipulation**.

 In 2017, I graduated from School of Engineering and Technology of [Asian Institute of Technology](https://set.ait.ac.th/) as a Mechatronics Engineer.
 After years of industrial exposure, in 2019 I moved to Finland and got a MSc in  [Robotics and Artificial Intelligence](https://www.tuni.fi/en/study-with-us/robotics-and-artificial-intelligence-information-technology#expander-trigger--field-degree-study-objectives) from Faculty of Information and Technology, [Tampere university](https://www.tuni.fi/en) while working as a graduate researcher.
 Currently pursuing my doctoral research in Collaborative Robotics group at Faculty of Natural Sciences and Engineering in Tampere university.